pachax001/Auto-Filter-Bot/README.md

 ## Features ✅
 - Unlimited filter adding.
 - Support Telegram Buttons and Alerts.
 - For private use.
-Can use restrict the bot for specific users.
+Can restrict the bot for specific users.

 ## Installation